JosueCuevas/the-movie-db/README.md

 npm install
 ```

-1. This project consumes an API from The Movie DB which is a database where we can find the definitive list of currently available methods for movies, tv shows, actors and images, so you will need some credentials in order to make this app working well.
+1. This project consumes an API from The Movie DB which is a database where we can find the definitive list of currently available methods for movies, TV shows, actors and images, so you will need some credentials in order to make this app working well.
 Create a `.env` at the root of the project and write this environment variables

 ```.env
 API_KEY=4f298a53e552283bee957836a529baec